By Humankind picks up $4M to rid your morning routine of single-use plastic

 “Keeping our packaging footprint to a minimum is an extension of our mission, which is enabling our customers to reduce their single-use plastic waste, while not sacrificing quality or convenience,” said cofounder and CEO Brian Bushell.

-Bushnell came from Baked By Melissa, where he was co-founder and CEO.
-A couple years after leaving the company, Bushnell went on a trip with his girlfriend to Southeast Asia.
+Bushell came from Baked By Melissa, where he was co-founder and CEO.
+A couple years after leaving the company, Bushell went on a trip with his girlfriend to Southeast Asia.
 On a scuba excursion, he noticed a large amount of plastic trash in the ocean, which took him by surprise as he believed to be in one of the few untouched, idyllic parts of the planet.

-“We went to the hotel into the bathroom and looked at the stuff we brought on the trip and realized that we were part of the problem,” said Bushnell.
+“We went to the hotel into the bathroom and looked at the stuff we brought on the trip and realized that we were part of the problem,” said Bushell.
 “That’s when the idea was hatched to build a personal care brand that not only cared about ingredients but about the containers they come in.”

-But Bushnell knew that the mission would only be successful if the products performed well.
+But Bushell knew that the mission would only be successful if the products performed well.
 That’s why the company spent time and resources creating high-performance formulas for its products, such as the By Humankind deodorant which the company says kills odor-causing bacteria 40 percent faster than other leading natural deodorants.

 According to By Humankind, customers that switch from their current products to all three By Humankind products, with normal usage, will save five pounds of single-use plastic over the course of a year.